Sulochanaakki/portfolio/index.md

 ## Portfolio

-##About Me:
-##Qualification summary
+## Qualification summary:
-<p style="font-size:11px">Exceptionally well organized and resourceful professional with around two years of experience and a solid academic background in Computer Science.
+<p>Exceptionally well organized and resourceful professional with around two years of experience and a solid academic background in Computer Science.
 Experienced professional with a demonstrated history of working in IT industry and looking forward to starting the career again after break as stay at home parent.</p>

-##Education
+## Education:
 - Master of Computer Applications (MCA) form SV University, Tirupati, India
 - Bachelor of Science (B.Sc.) from SV University, Tirupati, India
-##Certifications & Achievements
+## Certifications & Achievements:
 - Backend Developer Program with certification from “ReDI School of Digital Integration, Munich” (Mar’21 - Jun’21)
 - Worked as “Chairperson of the parents committee” for the Primary and kindergarten school of my children in Hongkong (2018-2020)